AlexDikelsky/Map-Projections/README.md

 ## Map Projections
-This is an WIP implementation of many map projections as defined in the book "Flattening the Earth" by John P. Snyder.
+This is an implementation of many map projections as defined in the book "Flattening the Earth" by John P. Snyder.
 It uses the [plotters](https://github.com/38/plotters) library to draw new projections to the screen.